JEFworks-Lab/genomic-data-visualization-2022/_course/19-guest-lecture-brendan-miller.md

 ## 19.0 Lesson learning objectives

-Brendan Miller will be giving a guest lecture on his research.
+Dr. Brendan Miller will be giving a guest lecture on his research.

 ---